 It contains powerful ingredients such as ceramides, hyaluronic acid, and niacinamide that work together to restore the skin’s natural barrier, provide intense hydration, and soothe the armpit skin.

-Using CeraVe cleanser under your arms can help prevent, treat, and get rid of unwanted acne and blackheads.
+Using a CeraVe cleanser under your arms can help prevent, treat, and get rid of unwanted acne and blackheads.

 Another solution for underarm blackheads is this Paula’s Choice Skin Perfecting Exfoliant.
 It contains 2% Salicylic Acid (BHA) that unclogs pores, diminishes enlarged pores, and gently exfoliates dead skin cells.

 This lightweight leave-on exfoliant is ideal for those who want to forget about armpit blackheads, breakouts, or acne.
 It’s one of the most popular exfoliating products worldwide, and it’s clear why.
 This effective, yet soft formula is a game-changer for delicate skin.